sidorof/dbbase/docsrc/src/user_guide.rst

 Flask-SQLAlchemy uses SQLAlchemy, but provides an alternate approach to the design by embodying the session object into a primary database object (usually **db**), and suffusing the query into the table models as well.
 By doing so, many of the tools for interacting with the database are present and available within a table class.

-**dbbase** maintains some continuity with the Flask-SQLAlchemy coding style.
+**DBBase** maintains some continuity with the Flask-SQLAlchemy coding style.

 --------------------
 Database Connections